-SALSA DB attempts to capture the current body of knowledge on how genetic alterations affect clinical actionability.
+SALSA attempts to capture the current body of knowledge on how genetic alterations affect clinical actionability.
 As the field of precision medicine grows, the quantity of research on how specific alterations affect therapeutic response and patient prognosis expands at an increasing rate.
-SALSA DB seeks to curate this information from the literature, increasing the abilities of clinicians and researchers alike to rapidly assess the importance of an alteration.
+SALSA seeks to curate this information from the literature, increasing the abilities of clinicians and researchers alike to rapidly assess the importance of an alteration.

-SALSA DB draws primarily from primary research articles, review articles, and the NCCN guidelines.
+SALSA draws primarily from primary research articles, review articles, and the NCCN guidelines.
 Data is curated through both expert review and using a Natural Language Processing (NLP) approach to select potentially informative articles from PubMed.

-SALSA DB is co-developed with the PHIAL (Precision Heuristics for Interpreting the Alteration Landscape) algorithm, which draws from SALSA and other alterations databases to classify patient tumor data.
+SALSA is co-developed with the PHIAL (Precision Heuristics for Interpreting the Alteration Landscape) algorithm, which draws from SALSA and other alterations databases to classify patient tumor data.

-SALSA DB classifies each curated assertion with a "predictive implication level" that describes the strength of the relationship between the given alteration and clinical action.
+SALSA classifies each curated assertion with a "predictive implication level" that describes the strength of the relationship between the given alteration and clinical action.
 The levels used are:

 |FDA-Approved||There is a validated association between the alteration and the recommended clinical action.|